-So, you’re probably in the market for a great CRM tool right now.
-And if that’s the case, then you’ve come to the right place.
+Are you in the market for CRMs for startups?
+If so, you’ve come to the right place.
 In this article, we’re going to be discussing everything you should ask before settling on a CRM tool for your startup, and introducing you to the wonderful—and closely related—world of UCaaS.
 That’s unified communications as a service to you and me.

 CRM and UCaaS are a match made in heaven.
 And here’s why.